frehberg/rust-releasetag/README.md

 the process to cause the application to core-dump with signal 6.
 The location of the core file will be 'test/core'.

 The resulting core-file is searched for the releasetag strings 'BUILD_'.
-If the tags are not found the feature is broken (might happen with new optimizer in place in rust) and the script ./test/run_test.sh will return with return value 1 (error).
+On success the script will return with return value 0, otherwise the feature is broken and return value will be 1.

+The feature requires that the optimizer of compiler rustc is not eliminating the 'unused' stacktag variables.
+The inline assembler expression should prevent the elimination.
+If upgrading to new release of rustc, one should execute the script to verify the feature.